Real-World Applications and Use Cases

 While often used for internal purposes, low-code/no-code is also capable of producing applications for external users.

-Building secure portals for customers to access information, submit requests, or manage their accounts.
-The architecture behind such portals can sometimes draw from concepts found in microservices architecture for scalability.
+- Customer Portals: Building secure portals for customers to access information, submit requests, or manage their accounts.

 Industry-Specific Solutions